-New York State law makes it a crime for employers to penalize an employee who, as a victim or witness of a criminal offense, is appearing as a witness, consulting with a district attorney, or exercising his/her rights as provided in the Criminal Procedure Law, the Family Court Act, and the Executive Law.
+New York State law makes it a crime for employers to penalize an employee who, as a victim or witness of a principal offence is appearing as a witness of a principal offence.

+criminal offense, is appearing as a witness, consulting with a district attorney, or exercising his/her rights as provided in the Criminal Procedure Law, the Family Court Act, and the Executive Law.
 This law requires employers, with prior day notification, to allow time off for victims or subpoenaed witnesses to exercise his/her rights as provided in the Criminal Procedure Law, the Family Court Act, and the Executive Law [Penal Law §215.14].
 If there are any questions or concerns regarding the leave that must be granted to victims or subpoenaed witnesses, contact the Director of Human Resources or the Attendance and Leave Unit at the Department of Civil Service.

 ESF, upon request, will assist the employee in determining the best use of his/her attendance and leave benefits when an employee needs to be absent as a result of being a victim of domestic violence.
-If an employee requests time off to care for and/or assist a family member who has been a victim of domestic violence, ESF will evaluate the employee's request for leave for eligibility under existing law and collective bargaining agreements applicable to the employee and the attendance rules.
+If an employee requests time off to care for and/or assist a family member who has been a victim of domestic violence, ESF will evaluate the employee's request for leave for eligibility under existing law and collectivebargaining agreements applicable to the employee and the attendance rules.